 research project who will be credited as authors, as contributors, and who will be acknowledged.

 All authors must take public responsibility for the content of their paper.
 The multidisciplinary nature of much research can make this difficult, but this can be resolved by the disclosure of individual contributions.
-Careful reading of the target journal’s “Advice to Authors” is advised, in the light of current uncertainties.
+A careful reading of the target journal’s “Advice to Authors” is advised, in the light of current uncertainties.

 It is unethical to submit a manuscript to more than one journal concurrently.